 1. Call your website hosting company or webmaster to see if you have an SSL or security certificate.

-2. If you do not have a SSL (aka: secure socket layer) certificate you may purchase one through your hosting company or a 3rd party provider who sells SSL certificates for websites.
-If you do have a certificate you should ask your webmaster or website hosting company to install one on your website’s hosting server.
+2. If you do not have an SSL (aka secure socket layer) certificate, you may purchase one through your hosting company or a 3rd party provider who sells SSL certificates for websites.
+If you do have a certificate, you should ask your webmaster or website hosting company to install one on your website’s hosting server.

-3. Ask your webmaster to setup your web pages, files, images, links and coding to display as HTTPS.
-If you have a Word Press website there is a great plugin called ‘Really Simple SSL’ that can be installed.
+3. Ask your webmaster to set up your web pages, files, images, links, and coding to display as HTTPS.
+If you have a Word Press website, there is a great plugin called ‘Really Simple SSL’ installed.
 There you go.
 Having your website display as HTTPS reinforces your brand as a professional website.
-Now you are ready to accept online customers, clients and visitors; instead of scaring them away!
+Now you are ready to accept online customers, clients, and visitors; instead of scaring them away!

-We are a full service web design agency and also offer web maintenance plans to keep your website running smoothly.
-VISIONEFX can take your website and Web Design Hampton VA to a whole new level of excellence.
-See our top Google Reviews.
+We are a full-service web design agency and offer web maintenance plans to keep your website running smoothly.
+VISIONEFX can take your website to a whole new level of excellence.
+Please read our top Google Reviews.